Playbook: Starting

 Work on a small project together for two to four weeks.
 See how you communicate under pressure.
 See if you enjoy the work.
 A bad co-founder relationship is worse than no co-founder at all.

-What good looks like: Two founders who met through YC matching, spent a month working on a prototype together, had three genuine disagreements during that time and resolved all of them, then decided to formalise with a shareholders agreement and vesting schedule.
+What good looks like: Two founders who met through YC matching, spent a month working on a prototype together, had three genuine disagreements during that time and resolved all of them, then decided to formalise with a shareholders agreement and vesting schedule (a structure where founders earn their shares over time, so nobody walks away with a big chunk of the company after a few months).